Women and the Future of Truck Driving

 Truck driving has been a male-dominated field for decades.
-Women have not flocked to careers in truck driving for a number of reasons, but the last 13 years have seen a welcome shift.
+Women have not flocked to careers in truck driving for several reasons, but the last 13 years have seen a welcome shift.

 Since 2008, the number of women truck drivers has jumped from 4.9% to 7% of America’s over-the-road truck drivers.
 Changes in the industry are making careers in truck driving more attractive to women than ever.
 With unprecedented driver shortages projected to worsen, women are poised to be the future of truck driving.
 As it turns out, this is a good thing for the industry.